From Fact to Judgment: Investigating the Impact of Task Framing on LLM Conviction in Dialogue Systems: Limitations Future Work

 While our framework provides a controlled methodology for probing LLM conviction under conversational framing, it has several limitations that suggest important directions for future research.
 First, our experiments are limited to the TruthfulQA dataset, which focuses on short, fact-based questions.
 Scaling to larger and more diverse datasets, including those covering social, moral, and opinion-based domains, would enable a more comprehensive evaluation of conversational judgment.

-Second, we examine only a small set of models.
-Expanding this analysis to a broader range of architectures, alignment strategies, and instruction-tuning paradigms would help identify whether different model families exhibit distinct patterns of social susceptibility.
+Second, we examine only a small set of models commonly used in LLM-as-a-judge applications.
+Expanding this analysis to larger models and a broader range of architectures, alignment strategies, and instruction-tuning paradigms would help identify whether different model families exhibit distinct patterns of social susceptibility.
 Our dialogues also remain minimal, consisting of two turns.
 Future work should investigate longer and more naturalistic conversations to determine whether conviction continues to degrade as interaction history increases.

 We further plan to conduct an ablation study on the role of speaker labels, since the framing of "Speaker 1" and "Speaker 2" may implicitly bias model responses.
 Beyond descriptive analysis, future work should explore mitigation and training strategies to improve LLM-judge reliability, including calibration-based methods, targeted fine-tuning, and adversarial training to strengthen resistance to persuasion.